Wiggly, Wiggly Christmas: Production

 As with The Wiggles Movie, the costumes for The Wiggles and friends were updated.
 It is the first video besides the movie where The Wiggles have logos on their shirts.
-Producer and Director Dean Covell added "3D animation" to the videos.
+Producer and director Dean Covell added "3D animation" to the videos.

 The Christmas set was in the background during the taping of the interviews with The Wiggles and Captain Feathersword for The Wiggles Movie Soundtrack Enhance CD bonus track.

 Release

 In an August 1997 article by The Sun-Herald, the Wiggles planned to release the Christmas video in November, and was going to tour New South Wales and Victoria.
 The Powerhouse Museum website listed the video as being released in September 1997.
-However, the Wiggles Exhibition itself at Powerhouse featured a promotion poster with a video release date of 13 October 1997.
+However, The Wiggles Exhibition at the Powerhouse Museum Exhibition itself showed a video poster with a video release date of Wiggly, Wiggly Christmas On ABC Video for 13 October 1997.